 Primarily inattentive type– This subtype of ADHD is much similar to other presentations of ADHD except that is preliminarily characterised by the presence of lack of attention.
 The following may define it better.

 – Lack of focus: Adults with predominantly inattentive types may show signs of lack of focus and sustained attention.
 To be precise, people may face issues while attending lectures, lengthy meetings, or conversations.

 – Forgetfulness: Forgetfulness can be a daily issue.
 Life can seem challenging with the lack of the ability to remember even the smallest everyday thing like doing regular chores, keeping appointments, etc.

 – Easily distracted: Lack of focus may lead to easy distraction.
 You may find people with this subtype of ADHD to remain distracted and they may not seem to listen when spoken to directly.
 Their mind may seem to be somewhere else.

-– Disorganized: Adults with ADHD may have challenging experiences in the context of organizing things in their lives.
-They often find it difficult to keep things organized in a single place, keep a track of the regular tasks and logically prioritize activities.
+– Disorganised: Adults with ADHD may have challenging experiences in the context of organizing things in their lives.
+They often find it difficult to keep things organised in a single place, keep track of the regular tasks and logically prioritise activities.